nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### 8.2 Deleting a task

-1. Deleting a person while all persons are being shown
+1. Deleting a task while all tasks are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all tasks using the `ls -a` command.
+Multiple tasks in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.